 Knowing what’s going on underground helps you choose the best varieties of grass to plant, and which type and how much fertilizer to use.

 How to Test Your Soil

 You can test your own soil using a basic soil test kit from The Home Depot.
 Inexpensive, easy and accurate, soil tests provide a wealth of knowledge about what’s going on under your feet, including the levels of pH, calcium, lime, gypsum and potassium.
-For a fee, County Extension Services will test your soil as well.
+For a fee, your local County Extension Service will test your soil as well.

 To Take a Soil Sample: